digi-Borg/M19-Crypto_Wallet/README.md

 from web3 import middleware                     # manages communication between the program and the Ethereum client from web3.gas_strategies.time_based import medium_gas_price_strategy          # transaction mined within 5 minutes
 ```
-libraries and mdules for fintech_finder.py:
+libraries and modules for fintech_finder.py:
 ```
-import streamlit as st                              # Python library for building web interfaces for Python apps    from dataclasses import dataclass from typing import Any, List from web3 import Web3                               # a SDK library that allows communication between Ethereum nodes w3 = Web3(Web3.HTTPProvider('HTTP://127.0.0.1:7545'))   # connects to Web3 and Mnemonic provider Ganache  blockchain
+import streamlit as st                                # Python library for building web interfaces for Python apps  from dataclasses import dataclass from typing import Any, List from web3 import Web3                                 # SDK library that allows communication between Ethereum nodes w3 = Web3(Web3.HTTPProvider('HTTP://127.0.0.1:7545'))   # connects to Web3 and Mnemonic provider Ganache  blockchain
 ```